Anti-Semitic murder of woman in Paris: suspects charged

 - Dreamliner flies from Australia to U.K. in 17 hours

-A silent march will take place Wednesday in Paris in memory of the victim.
+A silent march will take place Wednesday in Paris in memory of Knoll.

+French President Emmanuel Macron tweeted that it was a “horrific crime,” and reaffirmed his “absolute determination to fight against anti-Semitism.”

+France’s government presented a plan earlier this month to better fight against racism and anti-Semitism, focusing on social media and prevention in schools.